ngiani/AI-Assistant/README.md

 ## Configuration Files

 - **credentials.json**: Your Google OAuth credentials (created in setup step 4)
-- **.env**: Environment variables including your email address for sending emails
+- **.env**: Environment variables including your email address for sending emails (to be added by the user)
 - **system_prompt.txt**: System instructions for EVA's behavior
 - **requirements.txt**: Python package dependencies